 Structural movement

 Repair category 1

-Notes The property has incurred a degree of structural movement in the past.
-This is evidenced externally by cracking to the external building fabric and off floor levels internally.
-On the date of inspection, this movement appeared to be of a longstanding nature with no obvious evidence of recent or continuing deterioration, although on the basis of a single inspection, no assurances can be given as to the future.
+Notes There is evidence of previous movement in the form of localised hairline cracking to the external building fabric and off floor levels internally.
+The movement is considered to be longstanding in nature with no indication of recent structural deterioration.
+On the basis of a limited single inspection, no further significant movement is anticipated.

-Dampness, rot and infestation Repair category 3 Notes An electronic moisture meter was used to measure levels of dampness, at random locations, to lower wall surfaces and floors, where accessible and without moving furniture or lifting floor coverings, if present.
-Evidence of penetrating dampness was noted to localised areas within the living room, dining room and a first floor bedroom.
-The need to carry out investigative works should not be underestimated, and the extent of eradication works are very difficult to predict until such exploratory work has been completed.
-There is evidence of condensation/black mould growth within the property.
-Condensation is a lifestyle issue which can be remedied by a combination of adequate heating and ventilation.
+Dampness, rot and infestation Repair category 1 Notes An electronic moisture meter was used to measure levels of dampness, at random locations, to lower wall surfaces and floors, where accessible and without moving furniture or lifting floor coverings, if present.
+No obvious significant dampness or timber decay was noted, within the limitations imposed on the inspection.
+There is evidence of woodworm holes within the roof space and under the stairs, however treatments were carried out in 1998 and are under a 30 year guarantee.